Nore5515/GMAssist/README.md

 8) (DONE) Structures have randomly generated lore.
 9) Shops with random gear and equipment with pricing
 10) (REMOVED) Different themes (like upbeat, dramatic, adventure)

+A NEW CHALLENGER HAS APPEARED

+11) Add a UI
+12) Make it an .exe